phiryll/lexy/README.md

 optional in this project, or a separate project entirely.

 Provide some mechanism to handle user-defined types.
-The user would need to provide a encoder/decoder for that type, and a type prefix if using that feature.
+The user would need to provide an encoder/decoder for that type, and a type prefix if using that feature.
 This might be as simple as using the `encoding.BinaryMarshaler` and `encoding.BinaryUnmarshaler` interfaces.
 The WKT encoder/decoder would then be a specific instance